NodeFactoryIo/vedran-daemon/README.md

 > Daemon application for interacting with vedran load balancer.

-## Installation
-You can download already built binaries for your platform from `builds` folder or get `vedran-daemon` golang package and build it locally.
-Find detailed instructions below.

 ### Get `vedran-daemon` package
 1. Install [Golang](https://golang.org/doc/install) **1.13 or greater**
 2. Run the command below